devlop/dialog/README.md

 // confirm (returns true or false) const result = await dialog.confirm('Do you really want to leave?');

-// prompt (returns string or null) const result = await dialog.prompt('Are you feeling lucky?', 'sure');
+// prompt (returns string or null if cancelled) const result = await dialog.prompt('Are you feeling lucky?', 'sure');
 ```